Re4son/vncservice/README.md

 # vncservice
-Service file to start TightVNC or TigerVNC as a service
+Service file to start TightVNC or TigerVNC as a service in kali (as root)

 Raspberry Pi service to turn on avahi-daemon if /boot/avahi is present.